Hesperian Health Guides

 A fast pulse can be caused by different problems:

-A fast pulse can be normal in labor, especially in second stage.
-This can be OK if it goes back to its usual rate after the birth.
+A fast pulse can be OK in labor, especially in second stage, if it goes back to its usual rate after the birth.

 A very slow pulse or a pulse that keeps getting slower can be a sign of severe blood loss and shock.
 Look for signs of bleeding inside the body.